 We can no longer ignore or deny the positive impact participation in sports, movement and physical activity play in creating a wealth of social and economic benefits.
-It is clear to see the unique value of public sector-owned leisure estate and the crucial role they play across our much-loved towns and cities.
+It is clear to see the unique value of public sector-owned leisure estates and the crucial role they play across our much-loved towns and cities.
 The local government invests £1.1bn per year in England's leisure, parks, and green spaces.
 In 2019/20 publicly owned leisure facilities boasted 184 million visits, creating a significant social return, with positive impacts on people’s mental and physical well-being, social capital, and community development.